 Overview

-DreamHost limits the amount of outgoing mail from its servers in an effort to fight Unsolicited Bulk Email (UBE) also known as SPAM.
-This helps to prevent DreamHost servers from being black/gray listed and added to blocklists, which in turns prevents email from being delivered on time.
-In return, your email service is more reliable and stable.
+DreamHost limits the amount of outgoing mail from its servers in an effort to fight SPAM.
+This helps to prevent DreamHost servers from being black/gray listed and added to blocklists, so your email service is more reliable and stable.

-Viruses, spyware, and adware can infect your computer and send email to everyone in your clients address book.
-Or, they may just use your email account to send out its spam messages.
+Viruses, spyware, and adware can infect your computer and send emails to everyone in your client's address book.
+They may also use your email account to send spam messages.

 The sending limits help to curtail the amount of damage done by these breaches.
-If you know that you have not exceeded your sending limits and receive the error "Policy Rejection- Quota Exceeded", contact DreamHost support.
-When contacting support, make sure to add the email address/username that is being blocked.
+If you know that you have not exceeded your sending limits and receive the error "Policy Rejection- Quota Exceeded", contact DreamHost support with the email address/username that is being blocked.
 Support can then review the mail logs to determine what has happened.

-It’s possible that email has been sent through your account without your knowledge.
+It’s possible that an email was sent through your account without your knowledge.
 If that happens, you must run virus, spyware, and adware scans to clean up your computer.

-If you need to routinely send email to a large number of recipients, DreamHost strongly recommends you use an Announcement List.
-You can set this up in your panel on the Announcement Lists page.
+If you need to send emails routinely to a large number of recipients, DreamHost strongly recommends using an Announcement List.

-The Announcement List service makes it easy to deal with large groups of subscribers as you do not have to worry about sending limits or hitting quotas.
-The Announcement List service manages the opt-in confirmations for you as well which complies with Anti-Spam policies.
-For further information about this service, please visit the following article:
+The Announcement List service makes it easy to manage large groups of subscribers, as you do not have to worry about sending limits or hitting quotas.
+It also manages your opt-in confirmations, which comply with anti-spam policies.

 -------1------- ------2--------- ---------3--------- ---------4------------- -----------5------------- Jan 2 07:40:47 throttle=new(a), host=99.128.162.62, from=user@example.com, to=family@example.com, ------6-------- ------7------- ---------8--------- ----------------9-------------- count=1/100(1), rcpt=1/100(1), threshold=0%|0%|0%, sasl_username=user@example.com